The Investment Strategy that Could Get You to Mars

 The privatization of space travel—and the ambition of Elon Musk—means that Mars colonization might be closer than you think.
-If we’re to believe recent statements on cost, which Musk has scoped at $200,000, it is, in fact, a surprisingly accessible goal with the right long-term saving strategy.
+If we’re to believe recent statements on cost, it is a surprisingly accessible goal with the right long-term saving strategy.

 Musk’s space exploration company, SpaceX, is working to make this $200,000 goal a reality.
 On March 30, SpaceX made a breakthrough in achieving this vision: It successfully launched and landed the first ever reusable orbital rocket, the Falcon 9.
 Refurbishing and re-launching rockets is a key part of SpaceX’s plan to make space travel cost-effective.